How To Change Your Ukulele Strings

 How to change ukulele strings with bridge pins?

 While having to change the strings on a ukulele with bridge pins might look more challenging, it is actually the opposite.
 To remove the strings, first loosen the strings.
 Unwind the tuning keys (also called tuning peg or machine head) until the string is loose or has unwound completely.
 Then take a pair of pliers to take the bridge pins out (specialized tools exist, but pliers work just fine).
 I suggest putting a thin cloth between the teeth of the plier in order to not leave marks on the bridge pins.
-No you can safely remove the strings out of the holes and from the ukulele.
+Now you can safely remove the strings out of the holes and from the ukulele.

 You will notice either a small knot at the end of the string or a small metal cylindrical piece.
 If there is no cylindrical piece on the string, tie one or two knots in the new strings and put it back in the respective hole for that string its tuning.